Afterlife

 Having grown up on the outskirts of a post-industrial city in Pennsylvania, I feel a connection to people and the land in deindustrialized cities and river valley towns in Connecticut, where I now live.

 There is something familiar and haunting, for me, about these post-industrial landscapes.
-Where worn-out buildings now stand, I try to picture the tailor shop at the top of the hill in Reading, Pennsylvania, where my grandfather made his living and raised his family.
+Where worn-out buildings now stand, I try to picture the tailor shop at the top of a hill in Reading, Pennsylvania, where my grandfather made his living and raised his family.

-I recently re-engaged with photographs by John Divola and have found new understanding in his words: “I view photographs as artifacts of experience — traces of decisions made in time and space.
+I recently re-engaged with photographs by John Divola and have found new meaning in his words: “I view photographs as artifacts of experience — traces of decisions made in time and space.
 My aim is not to illustrate ideas but to express a visual experience, a tension between presence and absence, between the fragile and the decayed.”

 This website uses cookies to improve your experience.